Tobacco Flavors Ban: Santa Cruz Protects Kids

 Once Santa Cruz’s city council approved the flavors ban, the county board of supervisors quickly followed suit, approving a similar ordinance for unincorporated parts of the county.
 Other nearby cities like Watsonville and Capitola are also pursuing bans on flavored tobacco within their jurisdictions.

 “Once one locale acts to protect the health of kids and families, it’s much easier to get similar policies passed in other places,” says Solano.
 “The tobacco control community is very collaborative and innovative here in California, and we’ll always take steps to protect the next generation from tobacco companies and retailers.”

-Want to learn why laws prohibiting purchase, use, and possession of tobacco by youth can have unintended consequences?
+Want to learn why laws prohibiting purchase, use, and possession (PUP) of tobacco by youth can have unintended consequences?
 Read our fact sheet on PUP laws to explore alternative ways to curb tobacco use among youth.